Elerir/NV-Broadcast-Autotoggle/README.md

 - Right click on "install.ps1" and select "execute with Powershell"
 - The script will asks for administrator privileges (Why ?
 Look at Requirements section)
 - You're done !

+**Requirements**
+- Administrator privileges for installation (to enable process creation event logs and to be able to create a task that read these event logs)
+- Powershell 4.0+ (to know your Powershell version, open powershell and type "$PSVersionTable")
+- Nvidia Broadcast needs to be started (can be minimized)

 **How it works**